How to Round Decimals

 To round a decimal to a whole number, focus on the ones digit and the tenths digit.
 Round the decimal either up or down to the nearest whole number, dropping the decimal point:

-When the tenths digit is 5, round the decimal up:
+When the tenths digit is 5 (or greater), round the decimal up:

 If the decimal has other decimal digits, just drop them: